Azwan Ali Rahman: Jerudong

+Indera SC

 Azwan moved to Indera SC in 2012 and in the following year won the inaugural Brunei Super League, scoring 17 goals (including seven in one match) to finish as top scorer.

+DPMM

-Azwan immediately linked up with Brunei's sole professional team DPMM FC and made 16 appearances in his first season with the club.
+The following year in 2013, Azwan immediately linked up with Brunei's sole professional team DPMM and made 16 appearances in his first season with the club.
 The following year, he flourished in the first team with 6 goals in 26 games, receiving plaudits from his new manager Steve Kean who claimed that he would not look out of place in any top league.

 Azwan started the first half of the 2015 season in the same vein, until he was sent off for unsportsmanlike behavior in the game against Tampines Rovers on 10 May.
 He began the second half of the season in hot form, getting on the scoresheet in 3 consecutive home matches.
 However, he again saw red for violent conduct in the game against Young Lions on 23 August.
 The league concluded on 21 November with DPMM lifting the title.

 In the 2016 season, Azwan was deployed predominantly on the left wing with Ramazotti and Paulo Sergio occupying the other attacking positions as Kean sought to defend the S.League title using a 3-4-3 formation.
 His 7 goals contributed to DPMM finishing in third place in a season curtailed by an ankle injury suffered in June.

 Six goals in all competitions for an ever-present Azwan was still a bad return in a forgettable 2017 season where DPMM finished in 8th place.
 Despite a change in coach, Azwan carried his irregular form over to the next year, finding himself in a midfield three with Hendra Azam and Azwan Saleh while Iranian import Mojtaba Esmaeilzadeh occupied his left wing spot.
 He would later yield his midfield spot to captain Shahrazen Said but a drop in performance by Esmaeilzadeh presented Azwan with another opportunity in the starting lineup.

-At the start of the 2019 Brunei Premier League, Azwan captained the first DPMM FC lineup to compete in Brunei after 14 years away.
-This was to be his only appearance despite being registered for the league.

-Azwan scored the winner against 2019 Singapore Premier League leaders Tampines Rovers in a 2-1 victory at Hassanal Bolkiah National Stadium on 7 April.
+Azwan scored the winner against 2019 Singapore Premier League leaders Tampines Rovers in a 2–1 victory at Hassanal Bolkiah National Stadium on 7 April.
 This was his first goal in the league since netting against Garena Young Lions in November 2017.
 He duly opened the scoring in the following fixture against Warriors FC on 20 April, a lob over the goalkeeper in the first minute, to help win the match 4–2.
 He performed well for the rest of the campaign, winning the league title with two games to spare come September.

+DPMM II

+At the start of the 2019 Brunei Premier League, Azwan captained the first DPMM alongside the other two first team players,Azim Izamuddin Suhaimi, Abdul Azizi Ali Rahman also registered with the team lineup to compete in Brunei after 14 years away.
+This was to be his only appearance despite being registered for the league.